General Biology Series 2 of 4: Cells, Genetics, and Evolution$240

 General Biology: Series 4 of 4- Human Anatomy

-Start Date: October 1.
+Start Date: September 29.
 Class runs for 12 weeks.
-Students have two weeks after the last class is posted to complete the course.
+Due to holiday, students have three weeks after the last class is posted to complete the course.
 No live classes- do the lesson plans on YOUR schedule.

 My degree is in Marine Biology (from Texas A&M University at Galveston), and I am truly a biologist at heart!
 I have a passion for this branch of science, and truly love sharing that passion with my students.
 And it’s my goal to make sure students come away with a deep understanding of the science of life.
 Because biology is not just a science, it is what we are!
 It is in us and around us and we are being it and interacting with it every second of our lives.
 I may be biased, but I truly feel that it is the most important branch of science students will ever learn.
 And I treat teaching it as a huge responsibility.
 This will be an academic, in-depth approach to biology.
 At the end of the course, students will have a firm understanding and working knowledge of all aspects of general biology.
 This foundation will serve them very well if they progress to an AP biology course in high school or for college biology.
 That said, it’s going to be engaging and a lot of fun as well!